EmulationOnline/6502_model/README.md

 produced with the support of the ChipLab, which provides cycle-by-cycle traces of all external busses while executing programs on a real chip.

-The 6502 chiplab, used for collecting traces of gennuine chip execution, is available at: https://chiplab.emulationonline.com/6502/
+The 6502 chiplab, used for collecting traces of real chip execution, is available at: https://chiplab.emulationonline.com/6502/

 ## Contributing